What Is Printer Duty Cycle? Monthly Volume Explained

 The Number You Should Actually Use

-The spec you want is the Recommended Monthly Page Volume (sometimes called RMPV).
-This is the range the manufacturer says the printer is designed to operate at day after day, month after month, without premature wear.
+The spec you want is the recommended monthly page volume.
+This is the range the manufacturer says the unit is designed to operate at day after day, month after month, without premature wear.
 For example:

 Why This Matters for Your Wallet